 Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are measured initially at their fair values at the acquisition date, irrespective of the extent of any minority interest.
 The excess of the cost of acquisition over the fair value of the Company's share of the identifiable net assets acquired at the date of acquisition is reflected as goodwill.
-If the cost of acquisition is less than the fair value of the identifiable net assets of the subsidiary acquired, the gain is recognised directly in profit and loss.
+If the cost of acquisition is less than the fair value of the identifiable net assets of the subsidiary acquired, the gain is recognised directly in statement of profit or loss.

 Intra-group balances and transactions, and any unrealised income and expenses arising from intragroup transactions, are eliminated.
 Unrealised gains arising from transactions with structured sukukaccounted investees are eliminated against the investment to the extent of the Company's interest in the investee.
-See Note 7 to the financial statements on controlled structured entity.